Tiber-DA/MATLAB_CBBA_Implementation/README.md

 ## MATLAB CBBA Implementation

-A simple MATLAB implementation of the Consensus-Based Bundle Algorithm (CBBA).
+A simple MATLAB implementation of the Consensus-Based Bundle Algorithm (CBBA) [1].

 This repository was created to understand how the CBBA algorithm works in practice by implementing the core components of the algorithm, including bundle construction, message passing and conflict resolution.